The best sales to shop this weekend: Ulta, Overstock, Sur La Table and more | CNN Underscored

 Spring Black Friday Sale

 Black Friday in spring?
 Groundbreaking.
 Overstock’s Spring Black Friday Sale starts today and runs through April 24, so you can refresh your home without breaking the bank.
-Outfit your home and garden with brand new rugs, bedding, outdoor items and more, all seeing discounts up you won’t want to miss.
+Outfit your home and garden with brand-new rugs, bedding, outdoor items and more, all seeing discounts you won’t want to miss.
 Plus, for a limited time you’ll score an additional 10% off when you activate the sitewide coupon.

 $100 $66 with code EXTRA5 at Lenovo